 It might be the case that you acted somewhat negligently, as well, and are partially to blame for the accident yourself.
 What happens then?
 States handle this in different ways, but California follows what is known as the "pure comparative negligence" doctrine, which means that you can still pursue your action even if you were partially to blame, but your recovery will be reduced by the percentage of your fault.
 So for example, if you were claiming $100,000 in damages, but were 50% at fault, your recovery would be reduced by 50% ($50,000).

 Car accident cases can be complicated and confusing.
 You may wish to simply focus on recovering and let an attorney handle the legal and administrative aspects.
-For information on hiring a car accident lawyer, types of legal fees and costs and more, speak with an attorney today.
-Start the process with a free case review at no obligation to you.
+For information on hiring a lawyer, types of legal fees and costs and more, speak with a local personal injury attorney today.

 Contact a qualified attorney.